How To Paint a Stone Fireplace White

 Next, create a 50/50 mixture of white paint and water.
 You can decide how much paint you want to mix at a time.
 Just make sure each time you mix, that there are equal parts paint and water.
 Use your brush to apply the paint mixture to each stone as well as the mortar, making sure you get in all the cracks and crevices.
 Work in one small section at a time.
 Most stone is porous and will soak up the paint as soon as it’s applied.
 You can wipe off any excess as you go.
 Since the mixture is thin and watery, there are no worries about seeing brush strokes on your stone.

-On her blog, Stars + Field, artist Jessica describes how she transformed her outdated stone fireplace using a gray chalk paint.
+On her blog, Stars + Field, artist Jessica describes how she transformed her outdated painted stone fireplace using gray chalk paint.
 Her project turned out amazing!

 Should I Use Limewash or Whitewash on My Stone Fireplace?

-When trying to decide to use the limewash or the whitewash paint technique on your stone fireplace, there are several things to consider.
-On the positive side, limewash is anti-microbial, natural and eco-friendly.
+When trying to decide to use the limewash or the whitewash techniques for your painted stone fireplace, there are several things to consider.
+On the positive side, limewash is anti-microbial, natural, and eco-friendly.
 On the other hand, limewash is more difficult to work with than whitewash, has limited availability and color choices, and needs to be redone about every few years.

 However, whitewash is very simple to apply and you can change the color later if you decide you want a different look.
-The only downside, as with any painting on stone, it’s difficult to remove if you get tired of the painted look.
+The only downside, as it always is with painting stone, it’s difficult to remove if you get tired of the painted look.

 Whitewashing with Milk Paint

-Who’s ever heard of milk paint?
-Not me!
-Well, apparently this type paint has been around for years.
+If you're only just getting into stone fireplace painting, it would be surprising if you had heard of milk painting.
+Well, apparently this type of paint has been around for years.
 It’s made of dried milk protein and casein mixed with dye to make colors.
-Sold by TheRealMilkPaintCompany, this paint comes in black, white and a variety of colors.
-Milk paint can be applied to stone and wiped off as you go.
+Sold by TheRealMilkPaintCompany, this paint comes in black, white, and a variety of colors.
+Milk paint can be applied to the stone and wiped off as you go.
 Or you can apply the milk paint and then sand areas of the stone to make it look old and worn.

 Our Recommendations: